- 1. What is the super tax refund?

 - The ATO has published more details on the process of eligibility and payment on the ATO website (click on this link).

-- Can you give me an example of how the LISC works?
+5. Can you give me an example of how the LISTO works?

-The ATO has provided one example on how the LISC will work.
+The ATO has provided one example on how the former LISC works, but the rules are the same for LISTO.
 The ATO extract is set out below:

 Julie earns $36,000 a year as a child care assistant.
 In the 2012-13 financial year, Julie’s employer makes a super guarantee contribution of $3,240 into her super fund.
 Julie lodges an income tax return which includes tax deductions of $1,000, resulting in an adjusted taxable income of $35,000 ($36,000 – $1,000).
 The table below shows how Julie worked out whether she was eligible for a LISC.